PortfolioDeck/portfoliodeck-themes/README.md

 ## PortfolioDeck Themes

 These are the themes that are available in the Portfoliodeck web app.
-Check it out if you haven't: http://portfoliodeck.com.
+Check it out if you haven't yet: http://portfoliodeck.com.

 ## Themulator